giantswarm/docs/src/content/getting-started/exposing-workloads/index.md

 All parts in uppercase letters are placeholders, to be replaced according to your individual requirements.
 In detail:

 - `INGRESS_NAME`: This name identifies the ingress within your namespace.
-As with all other Kubernetes resources, it's up to you how you name it.
+As with all other Kubernetes resources, it's up to you how you name it though the advice is to align with your service name.
 - `NAMESPACE`: The namespace of the service you'd like to expose.
 The ingress must reside in the same namespace, so it's useful to make it part of the metadata in the manifest.
 - `PREFIX`: A subdomain name of your choice.
 This must be unique among all ingresses of this cluster.
 If you like, you can make this the same as `INGRESS_NAME`.
 - `CLUSTER_ID`: The ID of the Kubernetes cluster the service you'd like to expose is running on.
 This should be a string consisting of five letters and numbers.